History of the Americas: Archaic stage (8000–1000 BCE)

 Several thousand years after the first migrations, the first complex civilizations arose as hunter-gatherers settled into semi-agricultural communities.
 Identifiable sedentary settlements began to emerge in the so-called Middle Archaic period around 6000 BCE.
 Particular archaeological cultures can be identified and easily classified throughout the Archaic period.

 In the late Archaic, on the north-central coastal region of Peru, a complex civilization arose which has been termed the Norte Chico civilization, also known as Caral-Supe.
 It is the oldest known civilization in the Americas and one of the six sites where civilization originated independently and indigenously in the ancient world, flourishing between the 30th and 18th centuries BC.
 It pre-dated the Mesoamerican Olmec civilization by nearly two millennia.
-It was contemporaneous with the Egypt following the unification of its kingdom under Narmer and the emergence of the first Egyptian hieroglyphics.
+It was contemporaneous with the ancient civilisation in Egypt following the unification of its kingdom under Narmer and the emergence of the first Egyptian hieroglyphics.

-Monumental architecture, including earthwork platform mounds and sunken plazas have been identified as part of the civilization.
+Monumental architecture, including earthwork platform mounds and sunken plazas, have been identified as part of the civilization.
 Archaeological evidence points to the use of textile technology and the worship of common god symbols.
 Government, possibly in the form of theocracy, is assumed to have been required to manage the region.
 However, numerous questions remain about its organization.
 In archaeological nomenclature, the culture was pre-ceramic culture of the pre-Columbian Late Archaic period.
 It appears to have lacked ceramics and art.

 Ongoing scholarly debate persists over the extent to which the flourishing of Norte Chico resulted from its abundant maritime food resources, and the relationship that these resources would suggest between coastal and inland sites.
 The role of seafood in the Norte Chico diet has been a subject of scholarly debate.
 In 1973, examining the Aspero region of Norte Chico, Michael E. Moseley contended that a maritime subsistence (seafood) economy had been the basis of society and its early flourishing.
 This theory, later termed "maritime foundation of Andean Civilization" was at odds with the general scholarly consensus that civilization arose as a result of intensive grain-based agriculture, as had been the case in the emergence of civilizations in northeast Africa (Egypt) and southwest Asia (Mesopotamia).

-While earlier research pointed to edible domestic plants such as squash, beans, lucuma, guava, pacay, and camote at Caral, publications by Haas and colleagues have added avocado, achira, and maize (Zea Mays) to the list of foods consumed in the region.
+While earlier research pointed to edible domestic plants such as squash, beans, lúcuma, guava, pacay, and camote at Caral, publications by Haas and colleagues have added avocado, achira, and maize (Zea Mays) to the list of foods consumed in the region.
 In 2013, Haas and colleagues reported that maize was a primary component of the diet throughout the period of 3000 to 1800 BC.
 Cotton was another widespread crop in Norte Chico, essential to the production of fishing nets and textiles.
 Jonathan Haas noted a mutual dependency, whereby "The prehistoric residents of the Norte Chico needed the fish resources for their protein and the fishermen needed the cotton to make the nets to catch the fish."